jjvanzon/JJs-Reference-Architecture/misc-docs/multi-platform-deployment-compatibility-issues.md

 - ### Use .NET 3.5

-  Unity / Mono (as of 2014-05-17) seems only compatible with .NET 3.5, not 4.0 or 4.5, so things were targeted to .NET 3.5 in the .NET code and workarounds were made for missing features.
+  Unity / Mono (as of 2014-05-17) appears to be only compatible with .NET 3.5, not 4.0 or 4.5, so things were targeted to .NET 3.5 in the .NET code and workarounds were made for missing features.

-- ### Copy your Compiled Assemblies
+- ### Copy your own Compiled Assemblies

   To use self-made .NET assemblies in Unity, they were copied to the `Assets` folder or a sub-folder in there in the Unity project.